refinedev/refine/documentation/blog/2023-09-20-next-ui-panel.md

 ---
-title: Building React admin panel with NextUI and refine
+title: Building React admin panel with NextUI and Refine
-description: We will see how  to build a React admin panel using refine and NextUI components library
+description: We will see how  to build a React admin panel using Refine and NextUI components library
 slug: next-ui-react-admin-panel
 authors: joseph_mawa
-tags: [refine, tutorial, react, tailwind]
+tags: [Refine, tutorial, react, tailwind]
 image: https://refine.ams3.cdn.digitaloceanspaces.com/blog/2023-09-20-next-ui-panel/social.jpg
 hide_table_of_contents: false
 ---

-It's hard to build data-intensive front-end applications such as dashboards and admin panels from the ground up without feature-rich and niche frameworks such as [refine](https://github.com/refinedev/refine) and [NextUI](https://nextui.org/).
+It's hard to build data-intensive front-end applications such as dashboards and admin panels from the ground up without feature-rich and niche frameworks such as [Refine](https://github.com/refinedev/refine) and [NextUI](https://nextui.org/).

-With [refine](https://github.com/refinedev/refine), you can bootstrap a project instantly using the refine.dev web platform or the command line tool and customize the template to meet the requirements of your project.
+With [Refine](https://github.com/refinedev/refine), you can bootstrap a project instantly using the refine.dev web platform or the command line tool and customize the template to meet the requirements of your project.

-Any refine project has built-in features for state management, routing, networking, authentication, and internationalization.
+Any Refine project has built-in features for state management, routing, networking, authentication, and internationalization.

 [NextUI](https://nextui.org/) is a React library for building accessible UIs.
-You can use NextUI in a vanilla React project or React-based frameworks like refine and Next.js.
-In this article, you will learn to build a React admin panel using refine and NextUI components library.
+You can use NextUI in a vanilla React project or React-based frameworks like Refine and Next.js.
+In this article, you will learn to build a React admin panel using Refine and NextUI components library.

 <div className="centered-image">
    <img style={{alignSelf:"center"}}  src="https://refine.ams3.cdn.digitaloceanspaces.com/blog/2023-09-20-next-ui-panel/next-ui.gif